HenrySeed/Design-Portfolio/README.md

 ## Interfaces

-Ive always enjoyed designing interfaces, weither they are real or fake, the humans interact with software has always intrigued me.
+Ive always enjoyed designing interfaces, weither they are real or fake, the way humans interact with software has always intrigued me.
 Here is a short collection of some of the interface design and web work I have made.

 ![DEF](https://github.com/HenrySeed/Design-Portfolio/blob/master/Interfaces/Def.png?raw=true)
 ![abitpanda1](https://github.com/HenrySeed/Design-Portfolio/blob/master/Interfaces/abitpanda.jpg?raw=true)